OWASP/ASVS/5.0/en/0x03-Using-ASVS.md

 * Develop and maintain secure applications.
 * Evaluate the security of applications.

-This chapter will talk about some of the key aspects of using the ASVS including using the levels to take a risk-baesd approach and different use cases for the standard.
+This chapter will talk about some of the key aspects of using the ASVS including using the levels to take a risk-based approach and different use cases for the standard.

 ## Application Security Verification Levels